cirrith/Recipes/Recipes/Main Dishes/Kimchi Fried Rice.md

 1. In a nonstick sauté pan or well-seasoned cast-iron skillet, melt butter over medium-low heat, and add onions.

-2. Cook, stirring, until onions start to sizzle, about 2 minutes
+2. Cook, stirring, until onions start to sizzle, about 2 minutes.

 3. Add kimchi and kimchi juice, add stir until it comes to a boil, about 3 minutes.

-4. Add Spam, and cook until sauce is nearly dried out, about 5 minutes
+4. Add Spam, and cook until sauce is nearly dried out, about 5 minutes.

 5. Break up the rice in the pan with a spatula, and stir it to incorporate.